English | Español

 Introduction

-Farmers may also see reduced fertility or loss of a pregnancy and increased metabolic and lameness issues.
-Combating heat stress in the herd requires an action plan to prevent heat stress and address heat stress-related issues.
+As summer temperatures rise, dairy cows are at greater risk for heat stress.
+Heat-stressed cows suffer from reduced dry matter intake, reducing milk production.
+Farmers may also experience reduced fertility or pregnancy loss and increased metabolic and lameness issues.
+Combating heat stress in the herd requires an action plan to prevent and address heat stress-related issues.

 Temperature Humidity Index